Your Medicare Coverage

 How often is it covered?

 Medicare Part B (Medical Insurance) covers up to 8 face-to-face visits in a 12-month period.
-These visits must be provided by a qualified doctor or other Medicare-recognized practitioner.
+A qualified doctor or other Medicare-recognized practitioner must provide these visits.

 All people with Part B who use tobacco are covered.